 Where you are not able to resolve your complaint in this way and wish to make a formal complaint for investigation, you should do so preferably in writing as soon as possible after the even and ideally within a few days as this helps us to establish what happened more easily.
 It is helpful if you can explain what happened, why you are dissatisfied and what outcome you are seeking.

-Complaints can be sent by post, by email to firstname.lastname@example.org or via the Enquiries page of this website.
+Complaints can be sent by post or by email to firstname.lastname@example.org.

 You can complain about your own care but due to confidentiality, you are unable to complain about someone else’s treatment without their written authority.